ffkirill/custom_backup/README.md

 Database drivers supported: postgres_psycopg2, mysql, sqlite3.

-It is also possible to include external databeses and directories in backup, look into local app's settings.py:
+It is also possible to include external databeses and directories in backup, look into local app's settings.py:<br/>
-APPEND_DATABASES - syntax is same as Django settings.DATABASES
+APPEND_DATABASES - syntax is same as Django settings.DATABASES<br/>
 APPEND_DIRS